Chart Color Schemes

 Maitland has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 27 projects likely affecting the region.
-Notable initiatives include the Maitland Regional Sports Complex Redevelopment, Maitland Mental Health Rehabilitation Project, Maitland Local Housing Strategy 2041, and Wallis Meadows Estate.
-The following list details those most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 27 projects that could impact the region.
+Notable projects include Maitland Regional Sports Complex Redevelopment, Maitland Mental Health Rehabilitation Project, Maitland Local Housing Strategy 2041, and Wallis Meadows Estate.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.